AsiaCoin/AsiaCoinFix/README.md

 At the moment of writing, trusted Novacoin developer fsb4000 agreed to continue micryon work on https://github.com/fsb4000/AsiaCoinFix

-By the way, fsb4000 is also trusted as a core Bitcoin developer : https://bitcoin.org/en/release/v0.10.1
+fsb4000 is also trusted as a core Bitcoin developer : https://bitcoin.org/en/release/v0.10.1